-NOTICE IS HEREBY GIVEN that the Annual General Meeting of Shareholders (the "Meeting") of ABACUS MINING & EXPLORATION CORPORATION (the "Company") will be held at Suite 1000, 1050 West Pender Street, Vancouver, BC on Thursday, January 31, 2019, at the hour of 1:30 p.m.
+NOTICE IS HEREBY GIVEN that the Annual General Meeting of Shareholders (the "Meeting") of ABACUS MINING & EXPLORATION CORPORATION (the "Company") will be held at Suite 1000, 1050 West Pender Street, Vancouver, BC on Friday, October 23, 2020, at the hour of 10:00 a.m.
 (Pacific Time), for the following purposes:

-- 1. to receive and consider the Financial Statements of the Company for the financial year ended December 31, 2017, together with the report of the auditors thereon; - 2. to set the number of directors of the Company at four; - 3. to elect directors of the Company for the ensuing year; - 4. to appoint auditors of the Company for the ensuing year and authorize the directors to fix their remuneration; - 5. to consider and, if thought fit, to approve and adopt an ordinary resolution repealing the May 28, 2009 Stock Option Plan and implementing a "rolling" Stock Option Plan, such ordinary resolution in the form as set out in the accompanying Management Information Circular; and - 6. to transact such further or other business as may properly come before the Meeting or any adjournment or adjournments thereof.
+- 1. to receive and consider the Financial Statements of the Company for the financial year ended December 31, 2019, together with the reports of the auditors thereon; - 2. to set the number of directors of the Company at four; - 3. to elect directors of the Company for the ensuing year; - 4. to appoint auditors of the Company for the ensuing year and authorize the directors to fix their remuneration; - 5. to consider and, if thought fit, to approve and adopt an ordinary resolution re-approving the stock option plan previously adopted by the Company, such ordinary resolution in the form as set out in the accompanying Management Information Circular; and - 6. to transact such further or other business as may properly come before the Meeting or any adjournment or adjournments thereof.